PrivateCaptcha/docs/content/docs/deployment/quickstart.md

 ## 4. Navigate to the Portal

 Now you can open `$PC_PORTAL_BASE_URL` (e.g. `portal.yourdomain.com` or `http://portal.privatecaptcha.local`) in browser and log in.

+> NOTE: For local-only use, when asked for a verification code, you might need to find it in the logs of `privatecaptcha` container.
+Search for "two factor code".